 Can I Only Apply Online?
 Or Can I Physically Apply?

-How Long Will It Take to Receive a Medical Card?
+How Long Does It Take to Get a Medical Marijuana Card in Pennsylvania?

 What Are Approved Medical Marijuana Card Holders Entitled to?